saxena/mpip/README.md

 ### Usage

-* Enable new features:

-To Enable Rank Specific MPI Time information and to enable  Rank to Rank Bytes and MPI Time details use the '-q' option to the MPIP env variable (or add this flag to your current set of MPIP options):
+To Enable Rank Specific MPI Time information and to enable Rank to Rank Bytes and MPI Time details use the '-q' option to the MPIP env variable, or add this flag to your current set of MPIP options

 `export MPIP=-q`